-RSC stands for Regular Slotted Container it simply means that the flaps meet in the middle on both the top and bottom of the box.
+RSC stands for Regular Slotted Container, and it simply means that the flaps meet in the middle on both the top and bottom of the box.

-FOL stands for Full Over Lap, it is a carton that the top and bottom flaps fully overlap on both the top and bottom of the box.
+FOL stands for Full Over Lap; this is a carton that the top and bottom flaps fully overlap on both the top and bottom of the box.

-Yes.
-Cartons that are unitized and stretch wrapped in palletized shipments are treated differently than those shipped as single packages.
+Yes, absolutely!
+Cartons that are unitized and stretch-wrapped in palletized shipments are treated differently than those shipped as single packages.
 The best design takes the delivery method and distance shipped into consideration.